ShreyAgarwal71/Weather-App/README.md

 npm run dev
 ```

-Frontend will start on `http://localhost:3000` (or another available port).
+Frontend will start on `http://localhost:3000` or `http://localhost:3001` (or another available port).

 ## Usage